Cotgrave: Amenities

 There is a shopping parade called the Precinct, built at the same time as the large housing estates were developed, with a Co-op, a library, fish and chip shop, Chinese and kebab take-aways, other retailers, and a medical centre.
 This was regenerated in 2017–2020, with the demolition of several old buildings, the erection of new facades on some shops, and construction of a multi-service centre that now holds the library, medical practice, pharmacy and police station, as well as office space.
 A new children's play area, an expanded car parking area and new landscaping were also added.
-Development continues in 2020.

 The Church of England church is All Saints, on Plumtree Road.
 There is also has a Methodist chapel, dating from 1802 and a Roman Catholic church, (Our Lady of Grace).
 The Cross is a booklet produced monthly by the Anglican church.

 Near the parish church is a small Sainsbury's Local store, and adjacent to that, The Pig and Pudding café.
 The leisure centre has a large swimming pool, gymnasium and sports hall with playing fields.
 There are two allotment areas, off Burrhill and Forest Close, and Cotgrave Community Gardens, a community led project that is run by volunteers to grow fruit and vegetables.